glpi-project/doc/source/modules/configuration/authentication/imap.rst

 The interfacing of GLPI with mail servers as a source of authentication.

-This authentication source is configured from the menu Configuration > Authentication > Mail servers.
+This authentication source is configured from the menu `Setup > Authentication > Mail servers`.

 This ability can compensate for the absence of directory or of CAS server.
 However, contrary to what is possible with other sources of other authentication sources, no mass import is available.